floooh/floooh.github.io/_posts/2017-07-01-oryol-system-design.md

 it may make sense to choose a slow-but-small allocator instead to reduce binary size (for instance on asm.js/wasm where the allocator is linked into the binary).
-- there's also no need for to invent eloborate C++ custom allocators to workaround problems with the standard allocator
+- there's also no need to invent C++ custom allocators to workaround problems with the standard allocator
 - debugging memory-related problems becomes a whole lot easier since there's much less 'noise' to filter out